Marginal Deformations of N=4 SYM and Open vs. Closed String Parameters

-Let us now examine $\nc$ in order to determine its properties.
+Let us now discuss the properties of $\nc_\rho$.
 Recall that the noncommutativity parameter for the $\beta$--deformed theory, turned out to be position independent along isometry directions of the metric.
 This was crucial for employing the Lunin--Maldacena generating technique.
-In this case, we obviously do not expect $\nc$ to be constant along isometry directions since we know that the $\rho$--deformed theory does not respect any other global U(1) symmetries except for the R--symmetry.
-Indeed, $\nc$ is of a highly nontrivial form even when written in spherical coordinates (See appendix \ref{nc}).
-We may however hope to find a coordinate system for which $\nc$ is position independent, even if not along isometry directions \footnote{This is the case for the nongeometric Q--space \cite{Sheltonetal,EllwoodHashimoto,Loweetal}, for instance.}.
-In \cite{Kulaxizi0610} we presented what we believe are the two necessary and sufficient conditions for this to occur: \be \left.
+We do not expect $\nc_\rho$ to be constant along isometry directions since we know that the $\rho$--deformed theory does not respect any other global U(1) symmetries except for the R--symmetry.
+Indeed, $\nc_\rho$ is of a highly nontrivial form even when written in spherical coordinates (see appendix \ref{nc}).
+However, it would be nice to find a coordinate system for which $\nc_\rho$ is position independent, even if not along isometry directions \footnote{This is the case for the nongeometric Q--space \cite{Sheltonetal,Ellwood:2006my,Loweetal}, for instance.}.